Abortion Law Reform Association of New Zealand: Policy position

 In so doing, ALRANZ wants to see abortion laws that no longer breach the fundamental human rights of those seeking to terminate a pregnancy.
 The organisation wants abortion to be treated purely as health care issue, not a moral issue.

 The law reform process

 After its inception in 1970, ALRANZ became a de facto referral and advice service for women and their families, despite the lack of abortion services in the country at the time.

 The early years: 1970–1980s

 AMAC Abortion Clinic

-New Zealand’s first abortion clinic, the Auckland Medical Aid Centre, opened in Remuera, Auckland, on 17 May 1974 and although it wasn’t an ALRANZ project, many ALRANZ members were actively involved.
+New Zealand’s first abortion clinic, the Auckland Medical Aid Centre, opened in Remuera, Auckland, on 17 May 1974 and although it was not an ALRANZ project, many ALRANZ members were actively involved.
 The clinic offended the authorities and sparked a series of police actions, court cases and moves in Parliament to rein in abortion access.
-These in turn prompted the Labour Government to announce the establishment of a Royal Commission on Contraception Sterilisation and Abortion to examine New Zealand’s laws.
+These in turn prompted the Labour Government to announce the establishment of a Royal Commission on Contraception Sterilisation and Abortion to examine New Zealand's laws.